joao-rafael/find-my-car/README.md

 The app is made of one base module (app-module) and 3 submodules + a routing module.
 The business logic is concetrated in the services.

+Detailed information on the project organization can be seen in the hosted documentation.

 ## Design prototypes 🎨

 Some low-level design prototypes made by me are available at the following [Figma Link](https://www.figma.com/file/4gxN78ZrHcSb2GfyGwvprM/localiza-challenge?type=design&node-id=0%3A1&mode=design&t=qK9LRQSRdK75umEG-1)

 ## Code scaffolding 🛠️